jaypeeds/StarTracker/ReadMe.md

 | 1 | 0 | 0 | 0 |
 | 1 | 0 | 0 | 1 |

-To reverse the direction just, reverse the direction of iteration through the table
+To reverse the direction, just reverse the direction of iteration through the table

 Wiring